 What can we learn from the tribe of Simeon?

-Your actions will determine your blessings (or lack of)
+Your actions will determine your blessings (or lack of them)

 Anger Can Cause Us to Sin

-Anger leaves a trail of hurt and hardened hearts and in some cases, devastation.
-Additionally, we can be angry about sin but need to be prayerful that we have to separate the sin from the sinner.
+Anger leaves a trail of hurt and hardened hearts and, in some cases, devastation.
+Additionally, we can be angry about sin but must be prayerful that we have to separate the sin from the sinner.
 We aren’t to love the sin but should never hate or be angry at the sinner as we all fall short, at times.
 We are to love our neighbors but not their sins.

 Don’t Take Counsel or Advice from an Angry Person

-Jacob stated “Let me not enter their counsel; let me not join their assembly.
+Jacob stated, “Let me not enter their counsel; let me not join their assembly.
 That statement is a lesson for us, as well.
 When someone is angry, they are not able to think clearly or control their emotions.
-When anger is in our hearts continually it is an indication of a lack of self-control. is a defining trait in another’s life, it is an indication of the lack of self-control.
+When anger is in our hearts, continually it is an indication of a lack of self-control. is a defining trait in another’s life; it is an indication of a lack of self-control.
 Self-control is one of the fruits of the spirit and so critical to the Christian walk: